1. Home

 • Sit up straight and consider proper body language and positioning

-• Be in front of your computer and logged in 10-15 minutes prior to your scheduled interview time
+• Be in front of your computer and log in 10-15 minutes before your scheduled interview time

 • Silence your cell phone and watch